Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 simply says “+2”, it means to dice.

-Whenever a Modifier affects a static value, such as Resolve or Difficulty, you should **take the average**, rounding up. +2 dice is +1 to Resolve, for example.
+Whenever a Modifier affects a static value, such as Resolve or Difficulty, you should **take the average**, rounding up. +1 or +2 dice is +1 to Resolve, for example.
 Some powers will directly reference Static Value or Difficulty modifiers, instead of dice.

 ### Assigning Modifiers